hansgschossmann/iot-edge-opc-publisher/README.md

 The syntax of the configuration file is as follows:

         {
-            // The configuration file consists of two objects:
-            // 1) The 'Defaults' object, which defines default settings for the telemetry
-            //    configuration as well as a few control settings.
-            // 2) An array 'EndpointSpecific' of endpoint specific configuration settings
-            // Both objects are optional and if they are not specified, then publisher uses
-            // its internal default configuration, which generates telemetry messages compatible
-            // with the Microsoft Connected factory Preconfigured Solution (https://github.com/Azure/azure-iot-connected-factory).

-            // A JSON telemetry message for Connected factory looks like:
-            //  {
-            //      "NodeId": "i=2058",
-            //      "ApplicationUri": "urn:myopcserver",
-            //      "DisplayName": "CurrentTime",
-            //      "Value": {
-            //          "Value": "10.11.2017 14:03:17",
-            //          "SourceTimestamp": "2017-11-10 14:03:17Z"
-            //      }
-            //  }

             // The settings of 'Defaults' in the sample below, are similar to what publisher is
             // using as its internal default telemetry configuration.
             "Defaults": {